oban-bg/oban_web/guides/introduction/installation.md

    ...
 ```

-#### Usage in Worker Only Nodes
+### Usage with Web and Worker Nodes

-To receive metrics from non-web nodes in a system with separate "web" and "worker" applications
+To use Web in an application that also runs on non-web nodes, i.e. a system with separate "web"
-you must explicitly include `oban_met` as a dependency for "workers".
+and "worker" applications, you must explicitly include `oban_met` as a dependency for "workers".

 ```elixir
 {:oban_met, "~> 0.1", repo: :oban}